cjus/nodejs-presentation-advanced/presenter-notes.md

 Then we can require the module for use in our app.

 ## NPM - The Node Package Manager
 Modules offer a huge boon to developers building Node-based applications.
 By building modules you’re able to package reusable functionality to share across projects within your company or with the global open source community at large.
-And better yet you can locate modules which perhaps address your project's specific concerns.
+And better yet, you can locate modules which perhaps address your project's specific concerns.

 The Node Package Manager is a tool which ships with Node and assist with the searching, packaging, publishing and updating of node modules.

 Because every package module you add to your project becomes a dependency of your project, NPM is often considered a dependency manager, however it's much more.

 We saw an npm example when we install ExpressJS: